HasanTayar/WorldTours-Backend/README.md

 ## Contributing

-If you have suggestions for how WorldTours-Backend could be improved, or want to report a bug, open an issue!
-We'd appreciate the help.
+If you have suggestions for how WorldTours-Frontend could be improved, or want to report a bug, open an issue!
+Contributions are always welcome.

 ## Links